 The title was actually a suggestion from Ms. Laura Alho of the Blue Abaya.
 She commented on one of the photos I posted on my Instagram last July 25.
 I was star-struck; nonetheless, got more motivated and inspired considering her reputation.
 Subsequently, she sent me an email about guest posting.
 I did not fully understand it was about that until my long break.
 When I was in the mood to compose it though, priorities crept in as stated earlier.
 I was unable to get back to her on time so I now decided to have the post on the blog instead.
 Thankfully, my writing mojo is back and there is no stopping it (at least for now).

-But before I publish that post, I would like to share with you three of my most favorite snapshots―which were all taken along Al Thumairi Street in Ad Dirah during my first (“The Very Colorful And Nitid Land Of Golden Souqs“) and second visits there to do street photography with my housemates (Alvin and Marwin), officemates (Ace and Charles), and Onel (thechinitowanderer).
+But before I publish that post, I would like to share with you five of my favorite snapshots―which were all taken along Al Thumairi Street in Ad Dirah during my first (“The Very Colorful And Nitid Land Of Golden Souqs“) and second visits there to do a photowalk with my housemates (Alvin and Marwin), officemates (Ace and Charles), and Onel (thechinitowanderer).

 Doing photography for almost five years now, I still consider myself an amateur because the only “science” behind my technique is trial and error―pressing the shutter countless times only to pick just a few in the end.

-Those two visits in downtown Riyadh made me realize that, beyond question, street photography is all about capturing beauty in the mundane.
+Those two visits in downtown Riyadh made me realize that, beyond question, a photowalk is all about capturing beauty in the mundane.

 Learn to embrace the ordinary things around you because doing so could unlock your true potential in photography.